ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 -   To investigate how to make projects with relative file paths instead of absolute, as is set in the metadata.
-As it was mentioned above, when files are copied to UA-HPC in the file system `/xdisk/username`, Photoscan will try to find imagery and other files in whatever path is the project in and that is not the way Photoscan works in a distributed computing environment; imagery needs to exist within the `/xdisk/username`.
+As it was mentioned above, when files are copied to UA-HPC in the file system `/xdisk/username`, PhotoScan will try to find imagery and other files in whatever path is the project in and that is not the way PhotoScan works in a distributed computing environment; imagery needs to exist within the `/xdisk/username`.

--   These steps might involve lots of command-typing, but at this point, this workflow is the best choice to process lots of images in Photoscan, especially if the goal is to run this process for several flights.
+-   These steps might involve lots of command-typing, but at this point, this workflow is the best choice to process lots of images in PhotoScan, especially if the goal is to run this process for several flights.

 -   This process took ~ 1 day of processing time for building "Dense